knowledgecode/WebSocket-for-Android/README.md

 | 4.4     | native support [4] | native support [4] | native support [4] | native support [4]  |

 [1] Due to SSL issue with Android.
-[2] Only supports Base64 encoded data.
+[2] Supports Base64 encoded data only.
 [3] May work.
 But not tested.
 [4] WebSocket has been supported by WebView since Android 4.4.
 The native WebSocket of these devices are used in preference to this plugin.

 ## Preparation